wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-calculation-groups/includes/calculation-groups.md

-In this unit, you’ll create two calculation groups.
-Before you create the calculation groups, you’ll review the sample data model and create some measures.
+In this unit, you'll create two calculation groups.
+Before you create the calculation groups, you'll review the sample data model and create some measures.

 ## Task 1: Review the data model

-Download and open the Adventure Works DW 2020 M08.pbix file.
+Download and open the **[Adventure Works DW 2020 M08.pbix](https://TODO)** file.

 Verify that you have Tabular Editor 2 installed.

-> [!Note]
+> [!NOTE]
-> If the **External Tools** ribbon tab doesn’t show, or if that tab doesn’t include Tabular Editor, return to Unit 2 for guidance on how to complete the installation.
+> If the **External Tools** ribbon tab doesn't show, or if that tab doesn't include Tabular Editor, return to [Unit 2](https://TODO) for guidance on how to complete the installation.

 In Power BI Desktop, switch to **Model** view and then review the model design.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Power BI desktop model view to review model design.](../media/model-view.png)](../media/model-view.png#lightbox)

 The model comprises seven dimension tables and two fact tables.
 The **Sales** fact table stores sales order details.
 The **Currency Rate** fact table stores daily currency exchange rates for multiple currencies.
-It’s a classic star schema design.
+It's a classic star schema design.

 Switch to **Report** view, and then in the **Fields** pane (located to the right), expand the **Sales** table to review the fields.

 > [!div class="mx-imgBorder"]